awslabs/disco/README.md

 ## License

-This library is licensed under the Amazon Software License.
+This library is licensed under the Apache 2.0 Software License.